 Thanks to some patched-in improvements, like the ability to speed up terminators so your turns don't take forever, this take on Space Hulk ended up OK if all you want is a version of the board game with a singleplayer mode where you're the space marines.

-Not many 40K games let you play aliens, but Dakka Squadron isn't just a game that lets you be an ork, it's committed to the bit.
+Not many 40K games focus on playing the aliens, but Dakka Squadron really embraces the idea of letting you be an ork.
+It's committed to the bit.
 This is arcade aerial combat if Star Fox was violently Cockney and everything was soundtracked by wailing deedly-deedly guitar and shouts of "Dakka dakka dakka!"

 It's maybe a bit too orky.
 Multiplayer is orks versus orks, and so is most of the singleplayer, though eventually you get to shoot down some Adeptus Mechanicus craft that look like flying boxes full of lasers, a few of the necrons' tin death croissants, and so on.
 Mostly though it's endless orks in World War II fighter jets with nose-mounted spikes laughing as they krump each other.